 We’re in the heart of the colder season.
 With inclement weather and cooler temperatures, it’s important to make sure your home is ready to withstand whatever Mother Nature throws your way.
 One way to do this is to make your pipes don’t freeze.
-Here are some tips on how to prevent that from happening at your home or business:
+Here are some tips on how to prevent frozen pipes at your home or business:

 - Keep garage doors closed if there are water supply lines in the garage;